zigsphere/odot-cameras/README.md

 ### Planned Features
 - [ ] Better web frontend
-- [ ] Mult-page site for other cities with more information
+- [ ] Multi-page site for other cities with more information
 - [ ] Better error handling
 - [x] Use Redis for cache management (Currently using python dictionaries aka SimpleCache)
 - [x] Add local event information for each city